BrianWhelanDublin/milestone-project-2/README.md

 - The aim of this project is to build an interactive front end website using HTML CSS and javaScript.
 - I have decided to build a website for a fictional travel company G-Travel.
 I have used the knowledge I've learned in the course to date as well as good good user experience to create a responsive, well designed functional website.
 - My web page consists of:
-  - A home page containing the company information, all the destinations the company travels to, customer reviews, special offers, newsletter sign up and a simple contact form and contact details.
+  - A landing page containing the company information, all the destinations the company travels to, customer reviews, special offers, newsletter sign up and a simple contact form and contact details.
 My footer contains the social media links.
   - Each destination then fills out the destination page with a title section, information about the destination, a map with search capabilities for local attractions and destination packages section.
   - They packages then lead to a booking enquiry form which can be filled out and sent to make a booking enquiry.